Skip to Content, Navigation, or Footer.

 Allen also remembered having two female professors in French and two in English, and doesn’t recall ever having a female psychology professor.
 Ackerman also recalled that the only female professors she could remember were both French professors.

 Beyond academics, female students experienced gendered implications in their required athletic coursework.
 During this time, all students were required to take a class to prove their proficiency at swimming.
-The student’s feet were tied together while they attempted to tread water and swim a few laps.
+The student’s feet were tied together while they attempted to treat water and swim a few laps.
 Students did different iterations of this test with their hands, feet and both tied.
 As there weren’t many women, the men would always attempt to “rescue” women they thought were about to drown.

 “I remember I was rescued a lot even though I didn’t feel I needed it,” Barron said.
 “Being a female in that class was difficult because you had to repeat the class over and over again because you were rescued when they didn’t really need to be rescued.”